dlindridge/UsefulPowershell/README.md

 Domain Controllers are queried to get the most recent login date.

+### DangItBobby.ps1 ### (GUI Form)
+This is a GUI version of the original script by bluesole (https://bluesoul.me).
+I've done a little cleanup, but most of my effort was put into getting it into a Form.

 ### DeleteOlderThan.ps1 ### (Command Line)
 Delete files from a directory older than a specified number of days.
 Replaces FORFILES DOS command (depricated).